 How to write a Corporate Video Script

-You may be wandering how to write a corporate video script.
-In this blog we will give you some tips on how to write and prepare this document for an effective production outcome.
+You may be wondering how to write a corporate video script that generates the best results and inspire action.
+In this blog, we will give you some tips on how to write and prepare this document for an effective production outcome.

-The first step you should take is to write a brief.
-It will help you better understand your objectives, your audience and the message or messages you want to share.
+The first step we recommend you is to write a brief of what you want to tell.
+By doing this, you will be able to better understand your objectives, your audience and the message or messages you want to share.
 Make sure you answer the following questions:

 - What is the goal of the video?

 - Who is the audience of the video?

 - What is the topic?
 (The more specific you are, the better result you will get)

 - How many channels are you going to use to distribute it?
 And which ones will you choose?